In 1963 Hal Johnson was just

 World has continued in our

 tradition of hiring technicians with a passion for the

 European car experience and provides them with the latest

 training and diagnostic tools available.
 Although Hal and

 Marge retired several years ago, Eric and his Wife Arlene

 continue to run the shop with the traditional values and

 commitment to customer satisfaction that have allowed the

-business to thrive for almost 40 years.
+business to thrive for over 40 years.